By: Colin Kolbus

 2. The Problem facing Venice

 It’s the damage from these events that makes them the largest threat to the Venetian way of life.
 Venice was built on a system of wooden piles driven into the clay below.
-Due to technology at the time, the piles do not interact with bed-rock and the city remains in place from friction between the sediment and the piles, an indirect foundation (Tour).
-When the foundation of a building meets the water in the canal, a large brick wall is built to encase the sediment and keep it in place.
+Due to technology at the time, the piles do not interact with bed-rock and the city remains in place from friction between the sediment and the piles, an indirect foundation.
+When the foundation of a building meets the water in the canal, a large water-proof brick wall is built to encase the sediment and keep it in place.
 This technology worked for hundreds of years, but with the wave pollution from motorized boats and a rising sea level, the infrastructure is degrading.
-Traditional clay bricks won’t degrade underwater since they are always submerged.
+Traditional water-proof clay bricks won’t degrade underwater since they are always submerged.
 However, they will fail in a dry-wet environment that occurs with the rising and falling of the tide.
 Bricks are made of porous clay that can absorb saltwater with capillary action.
-Once the brick dries out, such as after a high-water event, the salt recrystallizes and expands within the brick, rendering it useless (Figure 3).
+Once the brick dries out, such as after a high-water event, the salt recrystallizes and expands within the brick, rendering it useless (Figure 6).

 That is why the Italian government devised the MOSE project: to decrease the frequency of high-water events in the city of Venice through the development of barriers at the inlets of the lagoon.

-MOSE stands for Modulo Sperimentale Elettromeccanico or more romantically an allusion to Moses parting the Red Sea to protect the Hebrews from the Egyptians and water.
+MOSE stands for Modulo Sperimentale Elettromeccanico [Experimental Electromechanical Module] or more romantically an allusion to Moses parting the Red Sea to protect the Hebrews from the Egyptians and water.
 MOSE is a collection of interventions, from local to lagoon wide, to respond to high-water events.
-Consorzio Venezia Nuova (CVN), on behalf of the Venice Water Authority, is responsible from the implementation of MOSE (Figure 4).
+Consorzio Venezia Nuova (CVN), on behalf of the Venice Water Authority, is responsible from the implementation of MOSE (Figure 7).
 The largest part of the project, 60% of the budget, is devoted to implanting four mobile barriers at the three inlets to the lagoon.
 The project is designed to be a local, diffused, and large-scale engineering intervention.
 Local projects protect the exposed “minor” islands while diffused interventions involve natural environments around the lagoon.
 Other components include rebuilding and reinforcing the coast, securing polluted materials, and gathering data about the complex lagoon.

 3.1 The Mobile Barriers